itteco/iframely/docs/API.md

 ### MIME `type`

-Generally MIME type defines method to render link as widget.
+MIME type defines a method to render link as widget.

-MIME type is an expected HTTP response "content-type" of data behind '"href"'.
+MIME type is an expected HTTP response "content-type" header of a resource behind '"href"'.
 Type of content defines rendering method.

 There are following `type`s at the moment: